JayDee2202/discord-rmb/README.md

 ### Build it yourself

 The `Dockerfile` as well as the `bot.py` are here in the repository, likewise you can also build using Docker Compose and the `docker-compose-build.yml`.
+If `import discord` can't be resolved then you have to install [discord.py first](https://discordpy.readthedocs.io/en/stable/intro.html).
+It's recommended to use Python 3.10 as venv.

 # Credits